Tile processor

-Tile processors for computer hardware, are multicore or manycore chips that contain one-dimensional, or more commonly, two-dimensional arrays of identical tiles.
+Tile processors for computer hardware, are multi-core or manycore chips that contain one-dimensional, or more commonly, two-dimensional arrays of identical tiles.
 Each tile comprises a compute unit (or a processing engine or CPU), caches and a switch.
-Tiles can be viewed as adding a switch to each core, where a core comprises a compute unit and caches.
+Conceptually, a tile is similar to a traditional CPU core (a compute unit with caches), but with an integrated switch that connects it to the on-chip network.

 In a typical Tile Processor configuration, the switches in each of the tiles are connected to each other using one or more mesh networks.
 The Tilera TILEPro64, for example, contains 64 tiles.
 Each of the tiles comprises a CPU, L1 and L2 caches, and switches for several mesh networks.